 2018 GOLD KEY SERVICE AWARDS

-Know someone who needs nominated?
-Go HERE to nominate them.
-(Nominations for this award close at noon on January 26, 2018)
+Do you know someone who deserves to be nominated?
+Go HERE to nominate them (nominations for this year's award close at noon on January 26, 2018).

-Gold Key Service Award winners will be recognized March 29, during United Way of Greater Stark County's annual meeting breakfast at Kent State University Stark Conference Center.
+Gold Key Service Award winners will be recognized March 29, during United Way of Greater Stark County's Annual Celebration Breakfast at Kent State University Stark Conference Center.

 2017 GOLD KEY SERVICE AWARDS

 Helen Syrios will be recognized for her lifelong volunteer efforts and activism, which have created a significant and lasting impact on the quality of life for all Stark County residents.
 “Although Helen’s activism spans from volunteering at Planned Parenthood, assisting with her church’s Sunday school class and food program, and on the PTA, the greatest impact of her volunteerism was her role in the creation and growth of Domestic Violence Project, Inc. (DVPI),” explains her nominator Elizabeth Bretz.
 “Helen and her partners fought to overcome many seemingly insurmountable obstacles while founding DVPI, such as lack of community awareness regarding domestic violence and its prevalence, lack of support and funding, threats of violence from abusers and much more.
 Helen repeatedly went above and beyond normal volunteerism.”